 The Verdict: Our Recommendation

 1. Honest pricing.
-You pay £4.99/mo (or £49.99/yr) and that’s what you keep paying.
+You pay £4.99/mo (or £47.88/yr) and that is what you keep paying.
 No introductory tricks, no renewal shock.
 Over three years, we often work out cheaper than hosts with lower intro prices.

-2. Everything’s included.
+2. Everything is included.
 Free SSL, daily backups with 30-day retention, unlimited email, unlimited bandwidth, free migration, cPanel, LiteSpeed, NVMe storage.
 Other hosts charge extra for some of these or only include them on higher plans.

 3. Real UK support.
 When your business website has a problem, you want to talk to a human who understands hosting.
 Our 24/7 support team has been doing this for over 20 years.

-Add in our UK data centres, 100% renewable energy, and the risk-free 7-day trial (no card needed), and it’s a compelling package.
+Add in our UK data centres, 100% renewable energy, and the risk-free 7-day trial (no card needed), and it is a compelling package.

 On a tight budget?
-Hostinger’s intro pricing is hard to beat — just go in with your eyes open about renewal costs and the lack of UK data centres.
+Hostinger’s intro pricing is hard to beat, just go in with your eyes open about renewal costs and the lack of UK data centres.
 Need WordPress-specific features?
-SiteGround is excellent, as long as you’re prepared for the renewal price jump.
+SiteGround is excellent, as long as you are prepared for the renewal price jump.

 FAQ